chriscupid/traffic-visualization/README.md

 Reads website traffic data from data/visitors.csv Plots line charts of monthly visitors by source
 Saves the visualization into the screenshots/ folder Easy to reproduce with one script (plot.py)

-📂 Project Structure
-traffic-visualization/
-│
-├── data/
-│   └── visitors.csv
-│
-├── screenshots/
-│   └── plot.png
-│
-├── plot.py
-├── requirements.txt
-└── README.md

 A) Dataset Preview (visitors.csv)
 Month	Searches	Direct	Social Media